starchildluke/centiskorch/src/content/nicknames/ice-rider-calyrex.md

 ## Origins

-Ice Rider Calyrex is the combination of Calyrex, a lepus-like bipedal Pokémon, and Glastrier, a white horse with a flowing green mane.
+Ice Rider Calyrex is the combination of Calyrex, a lepus-like bipedal Pokémon, and Glastrier, a white horse with an icy crown.
 The crown-like piece on Calyrex's head <q cite="https://bulbapedia.bulbagarden.net/wiki/Calyrex_(Pok%C3%A9mon)">glows bright green when it is using its powers</q>.

 With Glastrier, Ice Rider Calyrex can ride for seven days and nights thanks to its boosted endurance and emit temperatures as low as −500°F (−300°C or -26.85K).